Skip to content

 4. Compact namespace: The name field provides a standardized reverse-domain identifier (e.g., dev.ucp.shopping.checkout) that's more compact and semantic than the full $id URL.

-Why both $id and name?
+Why Both $id and name?

 Field Role Format